dylnbk/grabby/README.md

 # Download media

-A Streamlit powered front-end that uses a collection of packages to grab content from YouTube, Instagram, TikTok, Reddit & Twitter.
+A Streamlit powered front-end that uses a collection of packages to grab content from YouTube, Instagram, TikTok, Reddit, Twitter & more.

+You can download a version that has been bundled into an .exe [here](https://link.storjshare.io/s/jwqdk7y7l2yjunmfrge4nhjvnugq/grabby/Grabby.zip).

 ### The packages doing all the hard work...